'I have let people down and am very sorry': Matt Hancock apologises after being pictured kissing top adviser

 He added: “I remain focused on working to get the country out of this pandemic, and would be grateful for privacy for my family on this personal matter.”

-The images, which appear to be captured from CCTV footage, were taken on May 6 from the headquarters of the Department of Health and Social Care (DHSC), the newspaper added.
+But Boris Johnson has has rejected suggestions that he should remove Mr Hancock from his post.

+A Downing Street spokesman said that the Prime Minister had accepted Mr Hancock's apology and "considers the matter closed".

-It is understood that Ms Coladangelo was hired as an unpaid adviser on a six-month contract in March last year, before appointing her as a non-executive director at the department.
+It is understood that Ms Coladangelo was hired by the DHSC as an unpaid adviser on a six-month contract in March last year, before appointing her as a non-executive director at the department.

 Mr Hancock, who is said to have met Ms Coladangelo at university, has been married to his wife Martha for 15 years and they have three children together.